 Dr. Rubana Huq, President of the Bangladesh Garment Manufacturers and Exporters Association, has released a video asking brands to be good partners and pay for the orders they had already placed.
 Factories have already fronted the material cost and in many cases the labor has already been done.
 Garment factories operate with razor thin margins and desperately need the liquidity to pay makers.
 Or else, Dr. Haq warns, 4.1 million makers will literally go hungry and be out on the streets in Bangladesh.

 In April 2013, the Rana Plaza tragedy took the lives of 1,132 garment makers in Bangladesh when a building collapsed.
-It took nearly a year before the Rana Plaza Donors Trust Fund was created in 2014, and it took an additional year before the fund reached its target of $30 million in June 2015.
+It took nearly a year before a relief fund for garment makers, the Rana Plaza Donors Trust Fund, was created in 2014, and it took an additional year before the fund reached its target of $30 million in June 2015.
 In an eerily similar story, in 2012, a fire broke out in the Tazreen Fashions garment factory in Bangladesh, killing 113 garment makers.
 The Tazreen Claims Administration Trust wasn’t established until September 2015, and payments were still being administered to the families of victims as late as June 2016.
 It took years to see payment for industrial disasters like Rana Plaza and Tazreen.
 With COVID-19, we do not have the luxury of time.

 The makers of our clothes are especially vulnerable being in countries without developed infrastructure and healthcare.
 According to Quartz, South Asian garment makers will be hit the hardest.
 “These workers live hand-to-mouth and they are panicked because they have heard that orders are being canceled,” says Kalpona Akter, founder of the Bangladesh Centre for Worker Solidarity.
 Akter told Vogue Business, “From [Bangladesh], we can see the huge lines in front of [Western] supermarkets.
 People are buying and stocking up on food.
 People in production countries, like ours, don’t have the kind of money or savings to stock up on food.”